Melbourne, Florida: Flora

+Various native flora in Erna Nixon Park.

 Tropical flora typical of more southerly locations is grown in the Melbourne area (coconut palms, royal palms, Christmas palms, and bananas), but can be damaged or killed when subjected to infrequent light freezes or cooler temperatures, although several years might pass without a freeze in the Melbourne area.
 The area has many lush gardens and public landscapes, and is noted for the botanical northern limit of cultivated coconut palms on the Florida East Coast.

 Environment

 The Florida Department of Environmental Protection has ordered the city to reduce pollution of the Indian River Lagoon, which it borders; about 80% of the city's landmass drains in the direction of the lagoon.
 The city must reduce run-off by 44000 lbs of nitrogen and 13000 lbs of phosphorus.
 The city responded by banning the use of fertilizer before flood and storm warnings.